tfsservice18/Test/docs/content/tutorial/user-integration.md

 '
 ```

-— active user by the link in the confirm email (replace the token from DB)
+-- Active user by the link in the confirm email (replace the token from DB)

 ```
 curl -X PUT \
   http://localhost:8080/v1/user/token/0000015e2a49af26-0242ac1200020000 \